coderamen666/srd-v3.5-md/basic-rules-and-legal/planes.md

 ## Planar Traits

-Each plane of existence has its own properties---the natural laws of its universe.
+Each plane of existence has its own properties—the natural laws of its universe.

 Planar traits are broken down into a number of general areas.